What is a meaningful representation of protein sequences?: Methods

-where $\mathbb{L}=\frac{\sum_{i=1}^C p_\theta(\X|\Z)}{C}$.
+where $\mathbb{L}=\frac{1}{C}$.
 For points far away from data, we have $\alpha=0$ and return $\mathbb{L}$ regardless of category (class), giving maximal entropy.
 When near the data, we have $\alpha=1$ and the entropy is determined by the trained decoder $p_\theta(\X|\Z)_i$.

-Figure~\ref{fig:entropy} shows the difference in entropy of the likelihood between a standard VAE (top) and a VAE equipped with our developed entropy network (bottom).
+Figure~\ref{fig:entropy} shows the difference in entropy of the likelihood between a standard VAE (left) and a VAE equipped with our developed entropy network (right).
 The standard VAEs produce arbitrary entropy, and is often more confident in its predictions far away from the data.
 Our network increases entropy as we move away from data.